It is very important that you take the time to understand how you are affected when required to repeat one or more of your modules.

 If you have not passed many modules, the Progression and Award Board (PAB) may decide that you need to retake all your failed modules in the following academic year, which is known as ‘repeating’.
 A repeating decision by the PAB means you cannot progress to the next stage of your programme, or in the case of a final year student, cannot graduate this year.

 Depending on your circumstances and how many modules you are required to repeat, you may need to repeat the stage of study as outlined above.
-Alternatively, you may be allowed to Progress with Intermediate Standing (PI).
+Alternatively, you may be allowed to Proceed with Trailing Credit (PTC).

-Progression with Intermediate Standing: this means that you are permitted to progress to the next stage of your programme carrying up to a specified number of credits of failure.
+Proceed with Trailing Credit: this means you are permitted to the next stage of your programme carrying up to a specified number of credits of failure.
 Reassessment in the failed module(s) will be in addition to the requirements of the subsequent stage.
+You may or may not be required to attend classes for the failed modules; this will be clearly indicated in your results page.

-Whether you are required to repeat your current stage of study or whether you will be able to progress with Intermediate Standing will be outlined in your Results Letter.
+Whether you are required to repeat your current stage of study or whether you will be able to progress with Intermediate Standing will be outlined in your Results Page.

 International Students

-If you have not yet successfully completed all the assessments assigned to you during your last period of study, you may not have enough time on your current visa to complete your studies in the UK.
-If you need more time to complete your programme, you will need to extend your Student Visa.
+If you are required to repeat any modules, you may not have enough time on your current visa to complete your studies in the UK.

-If you have some questions or concerns about the visa application you will need to make, contact the International Student Advice Service via email.
+If you have any questions or concerns about the visa application, please contact the International Student Advice Service, who can provide you with free and confidential immigration advice.

 Student Finance